wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 a transactional interface, where the programmer specifies the begin and commit point of a transaction, and the framework guarantees that all memory operations within the transaction are either performed, or none of them is performed.
+Isolation is implemented with conventional 2PL in the transactions: Programmers are responsible for locking data items before they are accessed, and locks are only released after the commit of the transaction.